"She served her people well": Akua Donkor's achievements as a politician

 YEN.com.gh reported earlier that Akua Donkor's youngest daughter shed details of events leading to the death of her mother at the Ridge Hospital.

-Mary stated that her mother was first reported at the Nsawam Government Hospital in the Eastern Region for treatment but was later referred to the Ridge Hospital, where she passed.
+Eno Mary also stated that her mother was first reported at the Nsawam Government Hospital in the Eastern Region for treatment but was later referred to the Ridge Hospital, where she passed.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!